 The steps laid out in this article are by no means exhaustive, but simply serve to bring clarity to the process of compulsory winding-up.

-Other articles outlining the steps and stakeholders of members’ voluntary winding-up and deregistration (when the company is solvent) and creditors and directors’ voluntary winding-up (when the company is insolvent) will be available soon on our website: stay tuned.
+Read our articles outlining the steps and stakeholders of members’ voluntary winding-up and deregistration (when the company is solvent) and creditors and directors’ voluntary winding-up (when the company is insolvent).

 The steps involved in compulsory winding-up